philou/philou.github.com/_posts/2020-01-31-the-story-about-how-we-do-agile-technical-coaching.markdown

 All coaching I had done before consisted of embedding full time within a team.
 I would:

 *   spend a lot of time pairing, with everyone
-*   animate weekly [coding dojos]({{site.url}}/why-you-should-start-a-team-coding-dojo-randori-right-now/) to share development practices and learnings
+*   facilitate weekly [coding dojos]({{site.url}}/why-you-should-start-a-team-coding-dojo-randori-right-now/) to share development practices and learnings
-*   [animate retrospectives]({{site.url}}/how-we-introduced-efficient-agile-retrospectives/) and put real continuous improvement in place
+*   [facilitate retrospectives]({{site.url}}/how-we-introduced-efficient-agile-retrospectives/) and put real continuous improvement in place

 I knew this worked great.

 > 💡 Full time pairing within a team is slow but effective agile technical coaching

 Unfortunately, it also takes a lot of time.
-It needs a few months to get real momentum, and a few more to see concrete outcomes.
+It requires a few months to get real momentum, and a few more to see concrete outcomes.
 It also compounds, and once the wheel starts spinning, results pile up.

 [![Cover of the book "The compound effect"]({{site.url}}/imgs/2020-01-31-the-story-about-how-we-do-agile-technical-coaching/the-compound-effect.jpg)](https://www.goodreads.com/book/show/9420697-the-compound-effect)